Brazilian helmer talks about ‘music fable’ ‘Lyrics,’ which, world premiered at the Rio Festival, now screens in Stockholm

 What types of projects are getting the most interest in Brazil right now?

 I believe that Brazilian cinema [endures] a false paradox between authorial artistic cinema and commercial blockbusters.
 As a filmmaker, I’m interested not in the audience or in the criticism, but in the people.
-I believe that everything has changed deeply in Brazil after last June’s [Brazilian Spring.]
+I believe that everything has changed deeply in Brazil after June 2013’s [Brazilian Spring.]
 I think the Internet represents a fundamental tool to universalize knowledge and also to allow wider access to culture and information.
 For this reason, I’m optimistic and I believe distributors and exhibitors must pay attention to the [changing] dynamics of our contemporary world.